remyroy/CDDA-Game-Launcher/BUILDING.md

 5. Download the CDDA Game Launcher source code.
 If you have git installed, you can type the following command in your command line window: `git clone https://github.com/remyroy/CDDA-Game-Launcher.git`.
 You can also download the source code from [https://github.com/remyroy/CDDA-Game-Launcher/archive/master.zip](https://github.com/remyroy/CDDA-Game-Launcher/archive/master.zip).
 Make sure to extract the zip file somewhere before trying to run the code.
 6. In your command line window, change directory to the source code directory.
 Type `cd [path to source code]` and press `↵ Enter`.
 7. See if you can run the launcher by typing the following command in your command line window: `python cddagl\launcher.py` and press `↵ Enter`.
 If you have everything installed correctly, you should see the launcher running.
+8. Download and install [Inno Setup](http://www.jrsoftware.org/isinfo.php).
+You should use the default installation path to have `Compil32.exe` in `C:\Program Files (x86)\Inno Setup 6\`.
+If you do not use the default installation path, you will have to use the `--compiler=[path to `
-8. Download the [UnRAR command line tool](http://www.rarlab.com/rar/unrarw32.exe) and extract it to `%LOCALAPPDATA%\Programs\Python\Python36-32\Scripts`.
+9. Download the [UnRAR command line tool](http://www.rarlab.com/rar/unrarw32.exe) and extract it to `%LOCALAPPDATA%\Programs\Python\Python36-32\Scripts`.
-9. Install the Windows 10 SDK by installing the [Build Tools for Visual Studio](http://landinghub.visualstudio.com/visual-cpp-build-tools).
-Make sure the Windows 10 SDK option is selected during installation.
+10. Install [the Windows 10 SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).
+Make sure the Windows 10 SDK option is selected during installation if you choose the Visual Studio Installer optional components.
-10. To build the launcher executable, type the following command in your command line window: `python setup.py installer` and press `↵ Enter`.
-The resulting launcher executable should be in the `dist` subdirectory.
+11. To build the launcher installer, type the following command in your command line window: `python setup.py create_installer` and press `↵ Enter`.
+The resulting launcher installer should be in the `dist\innosetup` subdirectory.